East Side Access Facts

-The budget and schedule for the East Side Access project is currently being evaluated.
-A range was presented to the MTA Capital Program Oversight Committee on January 27, 2014 which can be found on page 24 in this link.
+The revised budget for the East Side Access project is $10.178 billion.
+Revenue service is forecast for December 2022.
+Details as presented to the MTA Capital Program Oversight Committee on June 23, 2014 can be found on page 34 in this link.

 Tunneling and Excavation: Using a variety of techniques and equipment, the dense bedrock beneath Manhattan and the mixed face soil under Queens has been excavated and cleared to make room for new train tunnels, platforms, service facilities and ventilation and access shafts.
 Techniques include tunnel boring, cut-and-cover, drilling and blasting.